-Guide to Living, Working & Retiring in France
+Complete Guide to Living in France

 From the bustling streets of Paris to the picturesque countryside of Occitanie, from regional festivals or artisanal markets to skiing in the Alps and hiking in the countryside, there's always something new and exciting to discover in France.

-In this guide, we'll explore the country's incredible history and culture, healthcare and education systems and the cost of living.
+In this guide, we'll explore the country's culture, healthcare and education systems and the cost of living.
 We'll also provide tips and advice on navigating the challenges of living in a foreign country, from finding housing to learning the language.
 Whether you're a student, a professional, or a retiree, we hope our guide will help you transition to living and settling in France.

 Living and Exploring France